Dian01811/Dian01811.GitHub.io/index.md

 <strong>Nov 3, 2023: [Ji’s paper on apatite-melt trace element partitioning was accepted for publication in <em>Geochimica et Cosmochimia Acta</em>](https://doi.org/10.1016/j.gca.2023.11.004)!</strong>

-<strong>Oct 13, 2023: Ji participated in a field trip regarding igneous and metamorphic rocks in Valles Caldera, Los Alamos Surge Deposits, Bandelier National Monument, and Rio Grande Gorge.</strong>
+<strong>Oct 13, 2023: Ji participated in a field trip</strong> regarding igneous and metamorphic rocks in Valles Caldera, Los Alamos Surge Deposits, Bandelier National Monument, and Rio Grande Gorge.

 <strong>Aug 15, 2023: Ji was awarded the Chair’s Fellowship by the Department of Earth, Environmental and Planetary Sciences, Rice University.</strong>